-- Surgical Leg Stance Phase: Lift the crutch(es) and the surgical leg off the ground at the same time.
+- Surgical Leg Stance Phase: Lift the crutches/crutch and the surgical leg off the ground at the same time.
 Bring the crutches/crutch and your surgical leg's heel forward and place them down in front of you at the same time so they are in line with each other.
-Put pressure through your hands (not through the armpits) to take pressure off of the surgical leg as your roll from your heel to press off of your toes. - Surgical Leg Swing Phase: Drive the surgical knee forward in front of you with a comfortable bend (if not in a brace), then straighten the surgical knee fully and pull your toes up towards you, before you contact the floor with your surgical heel.
+Put pressure through your hands (not through the armpits) to take pressure off of the surgical leg as your roll from your heel to your toes. - Surgical Leg Swing Phase: Swing the surgical leg forward in front of you (knee straight in a brace, or with a slight bend if you've been cleared from the brace).
+Then pull your toes up before you contact the floor with your surgical heel.

-9. Choose Your Cooling Device
+10. Choose Your Cooling Device